 This is an overview of a basic shamanic journey guided by drumming.
 In this article, I run through what a journey looks like while giving you tips on how to deepen the journey experience.
-If you’d like more guidance you may like to take our Shamanism 101 course.

 Preparing for your Shamanic Journey